Writing a nonprofit mission statement can feel like an intimidating task.

 Unfortunately, most nonprofits have long, verbose mission statements that pack in every single thing they do, using lots of long words and jargon.

 You know who understands those?
-Hardly anyone.
+No one.

 That means their mission statement isn’t working for them.